Always tired in spring

 Exercising is particularly good in the spring, especially in the morning hours.
 Endurance sports like jogging or biking stimulate the body's circulation and beat off fatigue.
 At least 30 minutes of daily exercise is recommended.
 Why not incorporate a little more exercise into your daily routine and get off the bus one stop earlier, for example?
 Also very effective in stimulating circulation are alternating showers or morning exercises.

-A balanced diet and plenty of water
+A balanced diet and plenty of water helps with spring fatigue

 What is actually recommended all year round can have a particularly positive effect in spring: drink plenty of water and opt for light foods rather than heavy meals, especially seasonal fruit and vegetables.
 This ensures that you get enough vitamins, nutrients and minerals .
 However, the reason is not to compensate for a possible vitamin deficiency – even during the winter months, the choice of food available today ensures that our bodies are easily supplied with sufficient vitamins.
 It is only in the case of vitamin D, which the body produces itself via UV-B rays, that deficiency symptoms aren't uncommon.